mamun2519/workshop/DSA/readme.md

 ## Array

 An array is a linear data structure that stores elements in a contiguous block of memory.
 Each element in the array is identified by an index, which allows direct access to any element using that index.

+An array is a linear data structure that stores elements in a contiguous block of memory.
+Each element in the array is identified by an index, which allows direct access to any element using that index.